apollo

 About Insulin Lispro+insulin Lispro Protamine

 Insulin Lispro Protamine+insulin Lispro is used to treat type 1 and type 2 diabetes mellitus.
-In diabetes mellitus type 1, the body does not produce enough insulin to regulate blood sugar levels (glucose).
-On the other hand, in diabetes mellitus type 2, either the body stops producing enough insulin (the hormone which helps decrease sugar levels in the blood) or there is resistance to the action of insulin.
+In diabetes mellitus type I, the body does not produce enough insulin to regulate blood sugar levels.
+In diabetes mellitus type II, either the body stops producing enough insulin (the hormone which helps decrease sugar levels in the blood) or there is resistance to the action of insulin.
 As a result, insulin is produced in large amounts, leading to high blood glucose levels.

-Insulin Lispro Protamine+insulin Lispro contains Insulin lispro and insulin lispro protamine.
-Insulin lispro is fast-acting insulin, whereas Insulin lispro protamine is an intermediate-acting insulin.
-Insulin Lispro Protamine+insulin Lispro suppresses the production of sugar in the liver and facilitates the reuptake of sugar in the fat and muscle cells; thereby, Insulin Lispro Protamine+insulin Lispro ensures rapid and consistent sugar control.
+Insulin Lispro Protamine+insulin Lispro is a combination medicine that suppress the production of sugar in the liver and facilitate the reuptake of sugar in the fat and muscle cells.
+Together, Insulin Lispro Protamine+insulin Lispro confirms stable sugar control.

-Your doctor will advise you on how to use the Insulin Lispro Protamine+insulin Lispro.
-In some cases, you may experience hypoglycemia (low blood sugar), itching, mild rash, and injection site reactions like redness or swelling.
+Not everyone who is taking Insulin Lispro Protamine+insulin Lispro will get these side effects.
+You may experience rash, injection site allergic reaction, weight gain, edema (tissue swelling or fluid overload), skin thickening at the injection site, low blood glucose levels, and itching.
 Most of these side effects of Insulin Lispro Protamine+insulin Lispro do not require medical attention and gradually resolve over time.
 However, if the side effects are persistent, reach out to your doctor.

 Uses of Insulin Lispro+insulin Lispro Protamine